antunnitraj/Prism-Launcher-PolyMC-Offline-Bypass/README.md

 ```

 # Usage for PolyMC
-Download the latest version of PolyMC from https://polymc.org/, install it then go in terminal and execute this command:
+Download the latest version of PolyMC from https://polymc.org/, install it, go through the quick setup, close it, then go in terminal and execute this command:
 ### Windows CMD:
 ```
 echo {"accounts": [{"entitlement": {"canPlayMinecraft": true,"ownsMinecraft": true},"type": "Offline"}],"formatVersion": 3} > %appdata%/PolyMC/accounts.json